 - Difficulty Concentrating

-If you have a slow metabolism, CBD can help.
-CBD elevates the level of mitochondria which helps the body use more energy.
-CBD also helps brown fat cells to make them burnable for energy and lowers the levels of proteins that create new fat cells.
-By helping the body burn energy more efficiently, CBD helps improve your metabolism.
+If you have a slow metabolism, CBD may be able to help help.
+CBD shoes in studies to elevate the level of mitochondria which helps the body use more energy.
+CBD also has shown to help brown fat cells to make them burnable for energy and lower the levels of proteins that create new fat cells.
+By helping the body burn energy more efficiently, CBD may help improve your metabolism.

 How Potent Is The Edible?